jamescl131/Agile-Price-Alerts/README.md

 * The script only lists 30-min blocks where prices are below your threshold

 This means you could say you're only insterested in alerts at 5 pence or below and you'll only get alerts on days when the prices are at or below the threshold.

+Some ISPs may restrict the sending of SMTP email, in this case you might need to run it from elsewhere.